Skip to content

 Progress:

-We are on track to adopt software (by September 2024) which gathers school attendance data, and monitors this at an individual and strategic level.
+• Software that gathers school attendance data, and monitors this at an individual and strategic level went live in September.
 This will support early intervention to ensure children and young people can engage in education.

 2: Leaders from all organisations need to work together better.
 They need to make sure that the work done by their services is high quality.